rcompat/rcompat/HACKING.md

 coordinate development.
 The rcompat channels are under the category `rcompat`.

 Make sure you have Node, Deno and Bun installed in case you need to test individual implementations.
-In addition, install pnpm as rcompat uses a monorepo for development with the `workspace` protocol which isn't supported by npm.
+In addition, install pnpm as we use a monorepo for development with the `workspace` protocol which isn't supported by npm.

 ## Development cycle